jbhopkins/bioxtasraw/docs/source/tutorial/s1_mw.rst

     *   *Note:* Neither the I(0) Ref.
 MW panel nor the Abs.
 MW panel should be reporting a MW.

-    *   *Note:* If you have ATSAS installed an accessible to RAW, you should see see panels with MW, as in the image below.
+    *   *Note:* If you have ATSAS installed and accessible to RAW, you should see six panels with MW, as in the image below.
 If you don't have ATSAS installed you will see just four panels, the rightmost panel in each row will be missing.

-    *   *Tip:* To learn more about any of the methods, lick on the "More Info" button.
+    *   *Tip:* To learn more about any of the methods, click on the "More Info" button.

     |mw_png|